 I’m going to have to split this post into parts because it’s getting too long.
 Before we go let’s talk about Edmund.

-When we talk about villains sometimes it’s easy to get caught up in seeing them as the start of the show.
+When we talk about villains sometimes it’s easy to get caught up in seeing them as the star of the show.
 Consider Iago, after all.
 Othello is practically The Iago Show.
 He is so charismatic in everything he does and says that half the time the audience is left waiting impatiently for when he’ll come back.

 You can kind of imagine Edmund like this.
 He goes from Gloucester’s bastard son to the romantic interest of both Goneril and Regan, so he’s got something going for him.
 He manipulates everyone around him.